Community backup power

-We're installing backup generation in some areas of our electricity footprint to help power communities during outages.
+We've installed backup generation in some areas of our electricity footprint to help power communities during prolonged outages.

 Supporting resilience

 Our electricity network is made up of sections or ‘feeders’, connecting our customers to our substations.
-Power to the Whangamōmona, Castlepoint, Riversdale Beach and Himatangi Beach communities is supplied by single feeders, which means we are unable to re-route power from another feeder to restore supply if there’s an outage, such as a tree going through a line in a storm, a vehicle colliding with a power pole, or during a planned outage for maintenance.
+Power to Coromandel township, Castlepoint, Riversdale Beach, Himatangi Beach and Whangamōmona communities is supplied by single feeders, which means we are unable to re-route power from another feeder to restore supply if there’s an outage, such as a tree going through a line in a storm, a vehicle colliding with a power pole, or during a planned outage for maintenance.

 With generation, there’s a resource ready to help power the community in the event of the main electricity feed being unavailable.
 It also enables local communities to set up community hubs to supply essential services for people in the event of a natural disaster.